 Preparing for your appointmentBy Mayo Clinic staff

-You're likely to start by seeing your family doctor.
-Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to be well prepared for your appointment.
-Here's some information to help you get ready for your baby's appointment, and what to expect from your doctor.
+You're likely to start by seeing your baby's pediatrician or family doctor.
+Here's some information to help you get ready for your baby's appointment and know what to expect from your doctor.

 What you can do